vsiddhu/QInfMathematica/RBGCode/README.md

-The **Quantum Information Programs in Mathematica** [website](https://quantum.phys.cmu.edu/QPM/) indicates that the collection of functions and other objects there, are *intended for tinkerers: users who want to set up and modify their own simulation programs using Mathematica,..*.
+The **Quantum Information Programs in Mathematica** [website](https://quantum.phys.cmu.edu/QPM/) indicates that the collection of functions and other objects there are *intended for tinkerers: users who want to set up and modify their own simulation programs using Mathematica,..*.
 To faciliate such tinkering, the functions in the `qinf050.ma` file have been turned into a package, `qinf050.m`, by